 Health Insurance for Babies with Special Needs

-Health insurance for babies with special needs may be of little help.
-Should your child show signs of developmental delays you may quickly find yourself immersed in a variety of diagnostic testing - much of which may not be covered by your policy.
+Children with special needs may get little value from health insurance.
+Should your child show signs of developmental delays you may quickly find yourself immersed in a variety of diagnostic testing – much of which may not be covered by your policy.
 Learn to use your flexible spending account to stretch your resources.